Hamed-Sotoudiyan/Hamed-Sotoudiyan/README.md

 ### Hi there , my name is Hamed Sotoudiyan
-#### Python/Django Developer
+#### Software Engineer

-As a Software Engineer, I have over 6 years of practical experience in the Software design and development and more than 4 years experience in the Django/Fastapi framework, implementing a range of business logics from E-commerce to Industrial, Personal, charity websites, and others.
+A software engineer with over six years of experience specializing in Python, FastAPI, Flask, and Django, with a focus on developing scalable web applications and optimizing backend systems.
+I hold a BSc in Computer Engineering from Shahid Beheshti University, providing a solid foundation in system design and algorithms.

-I have experience working with Agile methodologies, Scrum stories, and sprints with teammates from 5 to 40 people.
-I am skilled in solving complex problems and have a passion for learning and growth.
+My experience includes working within Agile methodologies, managing Scrum stories, and collaborating with teams ranging from 5 to 40 members.
+I am adept at solving complex problems and am committed to continuous learning and professional growth.

 I am interested in languages, whether human or machine, and I am always eager to explore new technologies and frameworks.

 Skills: